MLD Configuration

 This topology ensures that each router's interfaces are configured with the specified IP or IPv6 link-local addresses, and verifies the switch's configurations for connectivity.
 It involves setting up routing protocols or static routes on each router for communication, and assigning and configuring IPv6 addresses on router and host interfaces to ensure proper device communication via link-local addresses.
 Additionally, routers are configured to handle unicast or multicast traffic, with necessary multicast routing protocols set up for multicast traffic.

-The network topology shown in the Figure 12-14 includes three routers, a switch, two hosts, and a source.
+Figure 1-13 includes three routers, a switch, two hosts, and a source.

 MLD Topology